16 Great Ideas for Summer Photography

 6. Take Travel Images

-If you’ve caught the travel bug, or are looking to create some exciting images that are a bit different from your usual fare, then traveling is an ideal solution.
-Whether out of the state or just down the road, getting out of your usual surroundings and capturing some unique and different images can get your creativity flowing and challenge you to capture some exciting images.
+If you’ve caught the travel bug, or are looking to create some compelling images that are a bit different from your usual fare, then traveling is an ideal solution.
+Whether out of the state or just down the road, getting out of your familiar surroundings and capturing unique and different images can get your creativity flowing and challenge you to capture some compelling shots.

 7. Capture Bubbles

 Photographing bubbles?
 Why not!
 These little orbs make ideal macro images.
-Or, if you’d like to capture some portraits, bubbles can help to add something special to your images; especially if young children are involved!
+Or, if you’d like to capture some portraits, bubbles can help add something special to your pictures, especially if young children are involved!

 8. Photograph Raindrops

 After the rain, head out with your camera.
-The water droplets that can be found on leaves and flower petals after a storm make great features for your macro images.
+The water droplets found on leaves and flower petals after a storm make great features for your macro images.
 Sometimes you’ll even find reflections inside of these minuscule droplets!

 9. Look for Color